SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 #### A first test

 We define a first test that
-- Creates a new instance of the class `Counter`
+- creates a new instance of the class `Counter`,
-- Defines its count value using the setter `count:`
+- defines its count value using the setter `count:`,
-- And verifies that the count value is correct.
+- and verifies that the count value is correct.

 ```
 CounterTest >> testSetAndGetCounter